Gestational Age Calculator

 GAis the gestational age.

-Once the estimated date of delivery has been calculated using one of the methods described above, we can calculate gestational age by due date.
+Once the estimated date of delivery has been calculated using one of the methods described above, we can calculate gestational age by the due date.
 First, by subtracting 280 days (average duration of the pregnancy) from the estimated due date, we can establish the date of the last menstrual period.
 Next, to determine the gestational age, calculate the difference between the current date and the date of the last menstrual period.

 Please note that the end date (so today's date) is also included in the calculation.